DanMorriss/music-theory-quiz/README.md

 - The same question was showing on each new question.
 This was because I forgot to re-run the displayBeginnerQuestion function.
 - The answer boxes are sometimes displaying with 1 answer per line.
 Added a min-width property to the css so they will always fit 2 per line unless on a small screen.
 - Once you finished the game and played again you could play forever.
 I needed to reset the score index to 0 and clear the current score.
+- The container shape changes when the next button is bisplayed.
+To fix this, I added a div that I sized to match the button that shows when the next button is hidden and hides when the next button shows.
+I also made the question height a set size to stop the buttons being pushed down then the question was on two lines.

 [Back to top](<#contents>)
 ### Unsolved Bugs